saifniaz/csci3055u-project-template/README.md

 > _Give some examples of the functions and data structures
 > offered by the standard library_.

+Implementation of the standard library are found in Swift repository, under the subdirectory of stdlib/public.
+Standard library includes a number of data types, protocols, collections that describes protocols, algorithm that operates on protocols and low-level primitives.
+The Swift standard library are subdivided into more components, such as:

+-	Standard library core: The core library includes all types of data, protocols, functions and many more.
+For example: Int and Double for data types.

+-	Runtime: Runtime is a layer between compiler and core standard library, which is responsible for implementing dynamic features of the language.
+Some of these features include casting, type metadata and memory management.
+Runtime is usually written in C++ or Objective-C.

+-	SDK Overlays: SDK Overlay provide Swift based modification to existing Objective-C frameworks, which improves mapping the framework into Swift.
+Basically, overlay provides further support for interoperability with Objective-C code.

 ## About open source library

 > _Describe at least one contribution by the open source